timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 007-SOCIAL SECURITY/SUBCHAPTER XXI-STATE CHILDREN'S HEALTH INSURANCE PROGRAM/SUBCHAPTER XXI-STATE CHILDREN'S HEALTH INSURANCE PROGRAM.md

   * The State does not provide coverage for pregnant women with higher family income without covering pregnant women with a lower family income.

 * #### (4) Application of requirements for coverage of targeted low-income children
-  * The State provides pregnancy-related assistance for targeted low-income pregnant women in the same manner, and subject to the same requirements, as the State provides child health assistance for targeted low-income children under the State child health plan, and in addition to providing child health assistance for such women.
+  * The State provides pregnancy-related assistance for targeted low-income pregnant women in the same manner, and subject to the same requirements under section 1397cc(c) of this title, as the State provides child health assistance for targeted low-income children under the State child health plan, and in addition to providing child health assistance for such women.

 * #### (5) No preexisting condition exclusion or waiting period
   * The State does not apply any exclusion of benefits for pregnancy-related assistance based on any preexisting condition or any waiting period (including any waiting period imposed to carry out section 1397bb(b)(3)(C) of this title) for receipt of such assistance.